Please enjoy this post where I tell you a story about an event from my life. Nothing more, nothing less. Today’s story: bad advice.

 Everyone likes the school psychologist.
 He is a tall, thin man with thinning hair and bird bones.
 He has a soft face and an even voice.
-He wears Mr.Rodger’s style sweaters, he lets you sit in any of the half dozen chairs in his closet of an office that feels more homey than cage like due to the colorful decorations from students lining his walls.
+He wears Mr.Rodger’s style sweaters, he lets you sit in any of the half dozen chairs in his closet of an office that feels more homey than cage due to the colorful decorations from students lining his walls.
 He is a jovial man who is even tempered and kind.
 I’m not a fan.
 It’s not that there is anything wrong with him per se, but I blame him the way I blame myself.
 It’s not fair but I know he’s spent plenty of time around my friends, there must have been signs he missed.
 There must have been something he could have done even if I was powerless.

 He flips through my folder and frowns a bit.
-“I assume you’re applying to college,” he starts and I numbly nod, “then I can’t see why you’d want to change your classes.
+“I assume you’re applying to college,” he continues and I numbly nod, “then I can’t see why you’d want to change your classes.
 Especially this late into the year.”
 He licks the edge of his thumb, the pages sticking minutely at the corners.
 I can feel it creeping up through my skin now.
 I can feel it strangling me again.
-I want to run out of the room screaming, find the nearest body of water and deposit myself under it and never come back out.
+I want to run out of the room screaming, find the nearest body of water, deposit myself under it, and never come back out.
 It’s only been a few weeks and I am starting to forget what his voice sounds like.
-It’s only been a few weeks and I don’t know what his hands on my cheek are like.
+It’s only been a few weeks and I don’t know what his hands on my cheek felt like.
 It’s only been a few weeks and then it will be a few months and then he’ll have been a footnote.
 Nothing.
 No one.
 A mistake.
 Just like me.
 Just like –

 “Your grades seems good though, you don’t seem to be having any problems”